What Are Push Attacks?

 - Stops phishing: Login of this kind is phishing resistant, preventing you from inadvertently approving any access request because it’s an active process that begins on your smartphone.
 Access is granted only when you make the conscious decision to unlock your smartphone.

 - Elimination of passwords: HYPR’s mobile-first login does not utilize passwords.
-Going passwordless also means you’ll worry less about credential stuffing, brute force, and SIM swapping attacks that are common among legacy, password-based MFA solutions.
+Passwordless authentication also means you’ll worry less about credential stuffing, brute force, and SIM swapping attacks that are common among legacy, password-based MFA solutions.

 MFA By Design

 The mobile-initiated login method is multi factor by design.
 It provides factors for:

 - Something you are: your fingerprint, face scan, or other biometric recognition.

 - Something you have: your smartphone, which acts as a physical FIDO token, similar to a smart card.